Vehrik/FarOut/Characters/3-Traits.md

     This value represents by how many points you may Raise a Target's designated Core by.
 If this effect is applied, the Creature's Vitals are changed.
-    Boost must be shared amongst Creatures within the Traits Volume if it has Volume.
+    Boost must be shared amongst Creatures within the Mutations Volume if it has Volume.
     Boost radiates outward from the Point of Origin, being divided equally if possible, but with the nearest Creature receiving any remainder, up to a maximum of +5.

-    That is, if you possess a Trait that has +1 Boost and has a 20ft Volume, only the Creature nearest to the Point of Origin will receive the Boost.
+    That is, if you possess a Mutation that has +1 Boost and has a 20ft Volume, only the Creature nearest to the Point of Origin will receive the Boost.
 Boost lasts until its products are destroyed or at least until the end of the boosted Creature's Turn if it has no Integrity.
 Core